 Attempting to remove snakes from your property without the help of professionals can be a very costly mistake.
 Of course, one of the biggest dangers is that the snake will be venomous, and you or someone else could be bitten during the process.
 Even in Northern Virginia, venomous snakes are fairly rare, but they are present and a pest control expert will be able to correctly identify the species and implement the correct trapping and removal techniques.

 There are additional problems that could arise even if you do successfully trap and remove the snake.
 The appearance of one snake on your property could be a sign that you have a nest elsewhere.
-The snake removal specialists at Ehrlich Pest Control, formerly Connor's can find and eliminate the larger snake problem.
+The snake removal specialists at Ehrlich Pest Control can find and eliminate the larger snake problem.